 Indeed, now that you are a little more aware of decorative window film, take a look at your local bank, health club, hotel foyer, conference room, and office partitions.
-You will see that decorative window film is used a lot – mostly with tasteful frosting that brings a little more privacy.
+You will see that decorative film is used a lot – mostly with tasteful frosting that brings a little more privacy.
 Utilizing natural light and frosted window partitions in an office space is aesthetically pleasing and brings the illusion of more space.
 Something that opaque dividers and surfaces do not do.

 FAQ #3 – How is Decorative Window Film Installed?

-There are actually two primary ways to install decorative window film.
+There are actually two primary ways to install a decorative window film.
 More accurately stated, there are two ways that the window film adheres to the window surface – adhesive and static cling.

 You would want to use a decorative window film with adhesive if you want a more permanent window solution.
 The way it works is that the film itself has an adhesive layer on one side.
 You simply peel the paper that covers the adhesive on the film and carefully apply the sticky side to the window.
 As long as you apply the film carefully, you will get a marvelous look that can last a long time.

-The other option is static cling window film.
+The other option is the static cling window film.
 You read that right.
-There is decorative window film that sticks to the window surface merely with static.
+There is a decorative film that sticks to the window surface merely with static.
 What is great about this type of film is that you are not dealing with sticky adhesive, it can be used many times over in different places, and therefore it can be removed and re-installed with ease.
 If done properly, the static cling film looks just as good as the self-adhesive kind!

 FAQ #4 – Can I Install the Decorative Window Film Myself?

 Yes, you can.
 Installing decorative window film – either the static cling or self-adhesive – is a great do-it-yourself project.
 You will need tools to clean the smart glass, cut the film, flatten the film to the glass, and spray a soap and water solution as you apply.
 It is not a lot, but tool kits are available through Tint Tech.
-In addition, you can also get a professional at Tint Tech to install the decorative window film.
+In addition, you can also get a professional at Tint Tech to install the decorative film.
 You make sure that the end result looks great.

 FAQ #5 – What are the Best Surfaces for Decorative Window Film?

-To properly install decorative window film, you need a totally flat and smooth window.
+To properly install the decorative window film, you need a totally flat and smooth window.
 Therefore, any window that has some texture to it would not be a good candidate for window film.
 Otherwise, most films can be installed on glass, Plexiglas, double or triple pane windows, plate glass, and gas-filled windows.
 They even will work in damp environments like bathroom windows.

 Of course, it is advisable to make sure that the film is installed on the inside of the glass.
 While films can be installed on the outside.
 It will likely not last as long due to constant exposure to the elements.

-To conclude, decorative window film is now all the rage.
+To conclude, the decorative window film is now all the rage.
 It really has wonderful benefits if you are trying to gain more privacy for your employees, or provide something to catch the eye of a customer walking past your business.
-Tint Tech is your connection to get started on your decorative window film journey.
+Tint Tech is your connection to get started on your window film journey.
 Call us at 1-403-968-8468, or fill out our online contact form to get started today.